Freedom of the press: China

 Since the Chinese state continues to exert a considerable amount of control over media, public support for domestic reporting has come as a surprise to many observers.
 Not much is known about the extent to which the Chinese citizenry believe the official statements of the CPC, nor about which media sources they perceive as credible and why.
 So far, research on the media in China has focused on the changing relationship between media outlets and the state during the reform era.
 Nor is much known about how China's changing media environment has affected the government's ability to persuade media audiences.
 Research on political trust reveals that exposure to the media correlates positively with support for the government in some instances, and negatively in others.
 The research has been cited as evidence that the Chinese public believes propaganda transmitted to them through the news media, but also that they disbelieve it.
-These contradictory results can be explained by realizing that ordinary citizens consider media sources to be credible to a greater or lesser degree, depending on the extent to which media outlets have undergone reform.

 In 2012 the UN High Commissioner for Human Rights urged the Chinese government to lift restrictions on media access to the region and allow independent and impartial monitors to visit and assess conditions in Tibet.
 The Chinese government did not change its position.